Playfair cipher is a digraph substitution cipher.

 The pair of letters colored in green represent the plaintext digraphs and the ones colored in red are ciphertext digraphs after the encryption has been performed.

-Thus, my final encrypted messsage is given below:
+Thus, my final encrypted message is given below:

-Decryption of playfair cipher is equally easy and takes the same process except for the rule 2 where letters are taken to the left and rule 3 where letters are taken above.
+Decryption of the Playfair cipher is equally easy and takes the same process except for the rule 2 where letters are taken to the left and rule 3 where letters are taken above.

 - Read: What is a cipher.